 So your tenant needs to move.
-They have gotten a new job in a different city, are getting married and moving in with their spouse, or that new baby is going to need a nursery and there just isn’t room in the house they rent from you… Or, on the other hand, they could have been the worst tenant from H – E – double hockey sticks and you just want them out with as little damage possible, as quickly as possible.
-Whatever the reason, it’s now up to you to perform their “check-out”, assessing the property for any damage they may be held responsible and issue a refund of their security deposit.
-Either way, how you handle this sensitive phase in your property’s life can make the difference between a simple paint re-fresh before placing your next tenant or your unit being totally destroyed.
-By following the tenant move-out process and checklists below, you can set yourself up for a smooth transition or in the case of a tenant disaster, come out with your property in tact?
+They have gotten a new job in a different city, are getting married and moving in with their spouse, or that new baby is going to need a nursery and there just isn’t room in the house they rent from you.
+Or, they could have been an awful tenant and you just want them out with as little damage and as quickly as possible.
+Whatever the reason, it’s now up to you to perform their move-out, assess the property for any damage they may be held responsible and issue a refund of their security deposit.
+Either way, handling this sensitive phase in your property’s life can make the difference between a simple paint re-fresh before placing your next tenant or your unit being totally destroyed.
+By following the tenant move-out process and checklists below, you can set yourself up for a smooth transition.

-A successful check-out is preceded by a thorough check-in process involving your carefully-screened tenant.
+A successful move-out is preceded by a thorough move-in process involving your carefully-screened tenant.
 This sets the expectation of what condition they should return the property to you at the end of their stay.
 Consider the experience of renting a car.
-The sales person gets your credit card, making sure you can pay for the rental, then walks around the rental car with you detailing any dent, dig and scratch on a form they retain for when you return to make sure there is no new damage for which they can charge you.
+The salesperson gets your credit card, makes sure you can pay for the rental, then walks around the rental car with you detailing any dent, dig and scratch on a form they retain for when you return to make sure there is no new damage for which they can charge you.

-The same holds true for renting housing, only I would suggest that you also take pictures, or better yet a video of every corner of the property.
-Yes, that includes the walls you just had patched and painted, the carpet you just had replaced and the condition of the appliances you just installed.
-Point out the conditions of each room and comment on the conditions, noting any existing damage on your check-in form.
-Make sure you get your tenant on video as well.
-Wouldn’t you love to be able to pull out a video with the tenant agreeing about the nice condition your house before they moved in, while they are in your office complaining about not getting their full security deposit back?
+The same holds true for renting properties, only I would suggest that you also take pictures, or better yet a video of every corner of the property.
+Yes, that includes the walls you just had patched and painted, the carpet you just replaced, the condition of the appliances, etc. Point out the conditions of each room and comment on the conditions, noting any existing damage on your Move-in/Move-out Condition Form.
+After you’ve completed the Condition Form with your tenant have them review and sign the document stating that they agree with the current property conditions.
+Give a copy to your tenant and keep the form for move-out as you do your final walk-through with your tenant.

 What happens to a plant if you stop watering it?
 It dies, right?
 The same is true with any relationship.
-You may start off on a good foot with your tenant, but if you don’t maintain that relationship and show on-going care for the property, the tenant will likely follow your lead of neglect…and possibly abuse.
-Be sure you have a regularly-scheduled inspections at least once a quarter if not monthly to make sure that items like smoke and carbon monoxide detectors are fully functional and furnace filters are being changed on a regular basis, and the property is in overall good condition.
+You may start off on a good foot with your tenant, but if you don’t maintain that relationship and show ongoing care for the property, the tenant will likely follow your lead of neglect.
+Be sure you have a regularly-scheduled inspection at least once every 6 months or a quarter to make sure that items like smoke and carbon monoxide detectors are fully functional, furnace filters are being changed on a regular basis, and the property is in overall good condition.
 Follow state laws on giving tenants notice before entering the property.

 If you employ a property manager, be sure they are actually following through on the items you pay them for in your contract.
 Get to know your neighbors as they may be your best eyes on the property other than a security surveillance system.
 Be sure they have your contact information so they can alert you of anything out of the ordinary or in case of an emergency.

-Make sure you are getting rents monthly and timely.
-One of the first signs of trouble is if rents start to become inconsistent.
-At this point you need to stop and have an honest conversation with your PM or tenant before things get beyond a breaking point.
-You don’t want your tenants to skip out on you only to find out weeks later, your property left sitting as a rotting carcass left for thieves and vandals to feast upon.
+Make sure the tenant is paying rent on time.
+One of the first signs of trouble is if rent starts to become inconsistent.
+At this point, you need to stop and have an honest conversation with your PM or tenant before things get beyond a breaking point.
+You don’t want your tenants to skip out on you only to find out weeks later, your property is vacant and open to weather damages and thieves.

 Overall, demonstrate that you care not just about getting rent, but about your tenant personally.
 No, you don’t have to invite them to your 4th of July picnic or become best friends with your tenants.
 In fact, I would advise against that.
-But… a small demonstration of care such as a holiday gift (check out ALPS Perks, for example), other loss prevention items to keep them safe in their home like the Your Safe Home brochure, or small upgrades at least renewal in exchange for consistent, on-time rent payments are all ways to keep a good relationship going.
+But, a small demonstration of care such as a holiday card or a small upgrade for renewal.

 Tenant Move-Out Responsibilities